by-student-2017/Phase-field/README.md

 ## Note
 - Please read "readme.txt" in each file for rights and citations.
 - I recommend using "ubuntu 18.04 LTS" for WSL (windows10) due to image display issues.
+- Unlike libfftw3, which is already mature, the specifications of CUDA on GPUs may change and become unusable.
+The specifications of Dr. Takaki's GPU have also changed since it was described in his paper.
+There is a good chance that the code written on this github will be confused by the changes in the specifications of CUDA, which is "not yet matured," and become difficult to use.
+In that case, please rewrite the parts that have changed the specifications yourself.

 ## Explanation of commonly used commands in Linux
 - "sudo": Used to run commands with administrator privileges.
 Often used when using "apt install" for compilers and various libraries.
 Without "sudo" and without administrator privileges, the installation will be stopped midway.